BDC Hamburger Icon

 FYIDid you know

 Ooma offers one-click access to third-party video conferences from the "Scheduled" page.
-However, if a significant number of your employees require advanced video conferencing features, see our Zoom review to learn why it’s the best phone system for video meetings.
+If a significant number of your employees require advanced video conferencing features, however, see our Zoom review to learn why it’s the best phone system for video meetings.

 Integrations

-We were very pleased with Ooma’s new calendar and customer relationship management (CRM) integrations.
-Specifically, the Microsoft 365 and Google Workspace integrations enable the bespoke online bookings feature.
+We were also very pleased with Ooma’s Microsoft 365 and Google Workspace integrations, which enable the bespoke online bookings feature.
 Leads and clients can schedule appointments and receive reminders from customizable online booking pages.
+Zoom has bidirectional calendar integrations, but its online scheduler is an add-on feature for some plans.

 Ooma Office booking links